 Our Little Playgroup is for children younger than two years of age.
 We don’t have a minimum age guide for the Little Playgroup.
 Even young babies enjoy the songs and being surrounded by toddlers, and their parents/carers enjoy the social aspect, and having a cup of tea made for them.
 However, a child will not actively engage with the group until about 12 months of age, which is an ideal time to begin attending Little Playgroup.

 Children who will be turning 2 within the upcoming term (so, from about 22 months of age) will usually be ready to join the over-2s groups.
 The over-2s playgroups best serve children for the years that they are 2 and 3.
-Generally a child who has already turned 4 will be a little too old to join the playgroup for the first time, and a 4-year-old who has been attending the playgroup for some time is likely to be ready to move on to another activity by this age as well.
+Generally a child who is already about 3.5 years old will be a little too old to join the playgroup for the first time.
+Children who have been attending playgroup for some time are generally ready to move on to another activity by age 3.5 to 4 as well.

 What about special dietary requirements?

 All the food offered by playgroup is vegan (with the exception of honey) and organic or biodynamic.

 We have worked with many families who maintain a gluten-free diet, and have developed several suggestions as to how a child who avoids gluten can participate in our weekly bread baking activity.
 Please contact us for further information.